 How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

-The NBA's six-game lineup today is not one to miss.
-The contests include the Philadelphia 76ers squaring off against the Oklahoma City Thunder at Paycom Center.
+The NBA's 12-game schedule today should provide some fireworks.
+The matchups include the Oklahoma City Thunder playing the Dallas Mavericks at American Airlines Center.

 Watch the NBA, other live sports and more on Fubo and Max!
 Use our links to sign up today!